dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/index.md

 ---
-title: Web host and generic host in ASP.NET Core
+title: Web Host and Generic Host in ASP.NET Core
 author: guardrex
 description: Learn about the ASP.NET Core Web Host and .NET Generic Host, which are responsible for app startup and lifetime management. ms.author: riande